-In this knowledgebase article, we’re going to walk you through whether you should NoFollow External Links or not.
+So in this knowledgebase article, we’re going to walk you through whether you should NoFollow External Links or not.

-What Are NoFollow Links?
+1 What Are NoFollow Links?

-The nofollow attribute is most commonly used since it allows you to nofollow certain links on a webpage.
-You can nofollow all links by placing a robots meta tag with the value “nofollow” in the header.
+The nofollow attribute is most commonly used by applying the nofollow attribute to certain links on a webpage.
+But you can also nofollow all links on the page by placing a robots meta tag with the value “nofollow” in the header.
 The nofollow links inform the search engines not to follow the links.

 <a href=”https://rankmath.com” rel=”nofollow”>Example</a>

-In order to add a nofollow tag to your link, create a new page or post and add the anchor text for your link.
+In order to add a nofollow attribute to your link, create a new page or post and add the anchor text for your link.
 Next, select the anchor text and click on the link icon.

+Don’t forget to add the link in the URL field and press Enter.
 Your nofollow link will then be added to your post.

-When You Should NoFolow External Links?
+3 When You Should NoFollow External Links?

 When you link to an external website, search engines consider it a ranking signal and pass a small portion of the authority (link juice) to the other website.
 It would be best to use nofollow links when you do not wish to pass on the ranking power, i.e., link juice to the website.
 In simple words, the nofollow tag will prevent the credit from being passed to other websites linked to your website.